Costly Multidimensional Screening: Omitted Proofs

 Note that for every $i > 1$, there is precisely one corresponding constraint $[i \rightarrow j]$ for some $j$.
 If this constraint does not bind at some mechanism $(x, t)$, then simply set $\tilde{t}_i = t_i + \epsilon$ for some $\epsilon > 0$ small enough so that $[i \rightarrow j]$ still holds.
 This clearly increases the objective.
 It also does not distort other IC constraints.
 Indeed, the only other IC constraints this change affects are of the form $[k \rightarrow i]$ for some $k$, but

 Therefore, all the IC constraints identified in \Cref{claim:transfer} must bind.
 Similarly, $\IR[1]$ binds.

-Given that these constraints bind, we now show that they imply all the downward IC constraints in \eqref{eq:transfer}.
+Given that these constraints bind, we now show that they imply all the downward IC constraints in \eqref{eq:tproblem}.
 We first collect two lemmas: \begin{lemma}[Local to global] Let $i > j > k$.
 If $[i \rightarrow j]$, $[j \rightarrow k]$ hold and $x_j \geq x_k$, then $[i \rightarrow k]$. \end{lemma}

 \begin{lemma}[Global to local] Let $i > j > k$.
-If $[i \rightarrow k]$, $[j \rightarrow k]$ bind and $x_j \leq x_k$, then $[i \rightarrow j]$. \end{lemma} \Cref{lem:log} is standard; it follows from a revealed-preference argument using the single-crossing property of $u$ (we include a proof in the appendix for completeness). \Cref{lem:gol} appears to be new; it requires two binding IC constraints and follows from a revealed-preference argument that subtracts the two constraints.
-The appendix provides details.
+If $[i \rightarrow k]$, $[j \rightarrow k]$ bind and $x_j \leq x_k$, then $[i \rightarrow j]$. \end{lemma} \Cref{lem:log} is standard; it follows from a revealed-preference argument using the single-crossing property of $u$. \Cref{lem:gol} appears to be new; it requires two binding IC constraints and follows from a revealed-preference argument that subtracts the two constraints.
+The proofs of these lemmas are deferred to the end.

 We show all downward IC constraints are satisfied by induction on the number of $U$-shaped regions $L$.
 When $L = 0$, all downward IC constraints hold by successively applying \Cref{lem:log} and building up from the adjacent local downward constraints.
 Suppose the claim holds for $L - 1$.
 Let us denote the last region as $r$ with starting index $o$ and end index $d$.
 By the inductive hypothesis, all downward IC constraints $[i \rightarrow j]$ are satisfied if $j < i \leq o$.
 We divide the remaining pairs $(j, i)$ with $j < i$ into two cases: \begin{itemize} \item[] Case (1): $o \leq j < i$.
 We make the following observations: \begin{itemize} \item[(a)] if $o \leq j < i \leq d$, then $[i \rightarrow j]$ follows by the binding IC constraints $[i \rightarrow o]$, $[j \rightarrow o]$, $x_j \leq x_o$, and \Cref{lem:gol}; \item[(b)] if $d \leq j < i$, then $[i \rightarrow j]$ follows by successively applying \Cref{lem:log}; \item[(c)] if $j < d < i$, then $[i \rightarrow j]$ follows by $[i \rightarrow d]$ from (b), $[d \rightarrow j]$ from (a), $x_d \geq x_j$, and \Cref{lem:log}. \end{itemize} \item[] Case (2): $j < o < i$.
 Note that $x_j \leq x_o$ for all $j < o$.
 Then, $[i \rightarrow j]$ follows by $[i \rightarrow o]$ from Case (1), $[o \rightarrow j]$ from the inductive hypothesis, $x_o \geq x_j$, and \Cref{lem:log}. \end{itemize}